-(d) Amended reports.
-If a committee files an amendment to a report that was filed electronically, it shall also submit the amendment in an electronic format.
-The committee shall submit a complete version of the report as amended, rather than just those portions of the report that are being amended.
-In addition, the amended report shall contain electronic flags or markings that point to the portions of the report that are being amended.
+(f) Amended reports.
+If a political committee or other person files an amendment to a report that was filed electronically, the political committee or other person shall also submit the amendment in an electronic format.
+The political committee or other person shall submit a complete version of the report as amended, rather than just those portions of the report that are being amended.
+In addition, amendments must be filed in accordance with the Electronic Filing Specification Requirements.

-(e) Signature requirements.
-The committee's treasurer, or any other person having the responsibility to file a designation, report or statement under this subchapter, shall verify the report in one of the following ways: by submitting a signed certification on paper that is submitted with the computerized media; or by submitting a digitized copy of the signed certification as a separate file in the electronic submission.
-Each verification submitted under this section shall certify that the person has examined the report or statement and, to the best of the signatory's knowledge and belief, it is true, correct and complete.
+(g) Signature requirements.
+The political committee's treasurer, or any other person having the responsibility to file a designation, report or statement under this subchapter, shall verify the report in one of the following ways: by submitting a signed certification on paper that is submitted with the computerized media; or by submitting a digitized copy of the signed certification as a separate file in the electronic submission.
+Each verification submitted under this section shall certify that the treasurer or other signatory has examined the report or statement and, to the best of the signatory's knowledge and belief, it is true, correct and complete.
 Any verification under this section shall be treated for all purposes (including penalties for perjury) in the same manner as a verification by signature on a report submitted in a paper format.

-(f) Schedules and forms with special requirements.
-The following list of schedules, materials, and forms have special signature and other requirements and reports containing these documents shall include, in addition to providing the required data within the electronic report, either a paper copy submitted with the committee's electronic report or a digitized version submitted as a separate file in the electronic submission: Schedule C-1 (Loans and Lines of Credit From Lending Institutions), including copies of loan agreements required to be filed with that Schedule, Schedule E (Itemized Independent Expenditures), Form 5 (Report of Independent Expenditures Made and Contributions Received), and Form 8 (Debt Settlement Plan).
-The committee shall submit any paper materials together with the electronic media containing the committee's report.
+(h) Schedules and forms with special requirements.
+The following list of schedules, materials, and forms have special signature and other requirements and reports containing these documents shall include, in addition to providing the required data within the electronic report, either a paper copy submitted with the political committee's or other person's electronic report or a digitized version submitted as a separate file in the electronic submission: Schedule C-1 (Loans and Lines of Credit From Lending Institutions), including copies of loan agreements required to be filed with that Schedule, Schedule (Itemized Independent Expenditures).
+Form 5 (Report of Independent Expenditures Made and Contributions Received), and Form 8 (Debt Settlement Plan).
+The political committee or other person shall submit any paper materials together with the electronic media containing the report.

-(g) Preservation of reports.
-For any report filed in electronic format under this section, the treasurer shall retain a machine-readable copy of the report as the copy preserved under 11 CFR 104.14(b)(2).
-In addition, the treasurer shall retain the original signed version of any documents submitted in a digitized format under paragraphs (e) and (f) of this section.
+(i) Preservation of reports.
+For any report filed in electronic format under this section, the treasurer or other person required to file any report under the Act shall retain a machine-readable copy of the report as the copy preserved under 11 CFR 104.14(b)(2).
+In addition, the treasurer or other person required to file any report under the Act shall retain the original signed version of any documents submitted in a digitized format under paragraphs (g) and (h) of this section.